 10) Bob Books, Set 1: Beginning Readers

 The book is tiny and solid you can easily sneak it even in a very full bag.
 It is very simple yet fun to comprehend.
-With its colorful pages, they are a great addition to any library- be it home or school.
+With their colorful pages, they are a great addition to any library- be it home or school.
 Plus you get to see your child’s priceless smiles when they get to read a word all by themselves.
-Perfect for bonding with your kids as well, make them into avid readers.

 The many drawings will draw attention from the animated pictures.
 The text and the pictures are very engaging, motivating the beginning reader to read over and over again.
-Its fold-out edition comes with 24 books and 24 flashcards, a board and a marker so your beginning reader can also develop their writing skills whilst reading.
+Its fold-out edition comes with 24 books and 24 flashcards, a board, and a marker.

 11) Teach Your Child to Read in 100 Easy Lessons